MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 The Standard Library now uses variable templates internally.

 The Standard Library has been updated in response to C++17 compiler changes, including the addition of noexcept in the type system and the removal of dynamic-exception-specifications.

+## <a name="improvements_156"></a>  Improvements in Visual Studio 2017 version 15.6

+### C++17 <memory_resource>

+TBD This is captured in next item Library Fundamentals?

+### C++17 Library Fundamentals V1

+[P0220R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0220r1.html) incorporates Library Fundamentals Technical Specification for C++17 into the standard.
+Covers updates to \<experimental/tuple>, \<experimental/optional>, \<experimental/functional>, \<experimental/any>, \<experimental/string_view> , \<experimental/memory>, and \<experimental/algorithm>.

+### C++17 Deleting polymorphic_allocator Assignment

+[P0337R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0337r0.html) The operator polymorphic_allocator& operator=(const polymorphic_allocator& rhs) is now deleted to reduce the incidence of errors.
+In general, stateful allocators for which propagate_on_container_move/copy_assignment is false should not have move and copy assignment operators.

+### C++17 constexpr For char_traits (partial)

+[P0426R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0426r1.html) Changes to td::traits_type member functions length, compare and find in order to make make std::string_view usable in constant expressions.

+### C++17 Improving Class Template Argument Deduction For The STL

+[P0739R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0739r0.html) Move adopt_lock_t to front of parameter list for scoped_lock to enable consistent use of scoped_lock.
+Allow std::variant constructor to participate in overload resolution in more cases, in order to enable copy assignment.

 ## <a name="improvements_157"></a> Improvements in Visual Studio 2017 version 15.7